Piano Concerto No. 1 (Chopin): Cultural legacy

-The 1976 film The Little Girl Who Lives Down The Lane featured this Concerto, performed by pianist Claudio Arrau and the London Philharmonic Orchestra.
+The 1976 film The Little Girl Who Lives Down The Lane featured the concerto, performed by pianist Claudio Arrau and the London Philharmonic Orchestra.
 It is performed by one of the six finalists in the 1980 film The Competition.
-A performance of the Piano Concerto No. 1 also features prominently in the 2015 British film The Lady in the Van.
+A performance of the concerto also features prominently in the 2015 British film The Lady in the Van.
+Part of the first movement is featured in the 1942 film The Lady is Willing, when Fred MacMurray awakens Marlene Dietrich with his midnight piano playing.

-The second movement is featured at the climax of Don Hertzfeldt's 2012 film It's Such a Beautiful Day.
-This movement is also featured in the 1998 movie, The Truman Show, as well as in the soundtrack for the movie.
+The second movement is featured at the climax of Don Hertzfeldt's 2012 film It's Such a Beautiful Day; it is also featured in the 1998 film The Truman Show and its soundtrack.